 In the placebo group, only one patient resolved and only one patient discontinued owing to side effects.
 “During this extended follow-up period, 61% have exhibited sustained absence of high-grade squamous intraepithelial lesion (HSIL),” the British authors wrote.

-References.
-Fox PA, Nathan M, Francis N, et al. A double-blind, randomized controlled trial of the use of imiquimod cream for the treatment of anal canal high-grade anal intraepithelial neoplasia in HIV-positive MSM on HAART, with long-term follow-up data including the use of open-label imiquimod.
+References: Fox PA, Nathan M, Francis N, et al. A double-blind, randomised controlled trial of the use of imiquimod cream for the treatment of anal canal high-grade anal intraepithelial neoplasia in HIV-positive MSM on HAART, with long-term follow-up data including the use of open-label imiquimod.
 AIDS.
 2010;24(15):2331–2335)

 - Astragalus – is one of the most effective, least toxic and least expensive ways of positively impacting the immune system.
 It has been tested along with chemotherapy, where it increases tumour response, performance status and decreases toxicity.

 Some scientists have called for a reintegration of fever into conventional therapy.
 They recognise that prolonged, natural fever enhances the effects of natural body defence proteins.